wenbobuaa/pykit/mysqlutil/README.md

 {
     "shard": [(), (), ...],
     "number":   [number, number, ...],
-    "all":  number,
+    "total":  number,
 }
 ```

 -   `shard`: sharding info, contain first row of every shard as a list.
 -   `number`: numbers of rows in every shard.
--   `all`: number of rows of all shards.
+-   `total`: number of rows of all shards.

 ##  mysqlutil.gtidset.compare